Generic forms

-When the field is large enough, we show that an algebra of type $t$ is generic if and only if it belongs to a countable intersection $C$ of Zariski open subsets of the affine space, defined by the coefficients in the relations, such that all points in $C$ have the same Hilbert series.
-The intersection is finite in the commutative and artinian non-commutative cases.

-When the field is the real or complex numbers, we show that the points with non-minimal series has Lebesgue measure zero.
+We begin with discussing what the concept of generic algebra should mean.
+In any case it should mean that it has minimal Hilbert series in a sense we make precise.
 In the commutative case there is a conjecture on what this minimal series is, and we give a conjecture for the generic series in the non-commutative quadratic case (building on work by Anick).
 Furthermore we prove that if $A=k\langle x_1,\ldots,x_n\rangle/(f_1,\ldots,f_r)$, $\deg(f_i)=2$ for all $i$, is a generic algebra, then $\{ x_if_j\}$ either is linearly independent or generate $A_3$.
 This complements a similar theorem by Hochster-Laksov in the commutative case.

 We also consider universal enveloping algebras of Lie algebras with minimal quadratic presentations, and give a conjecture for the Hilbert series in the generic case, and prove the conjecture when $r\le n^2/4$ or $r\ge (n^2-1)/3$, where $n$ is the number of generators and $r$ is the number of relations.